Ivor Bulmer-Thomas: Honours

-He never attempted to return to politics, but he did write "The Growth of the British Party System" in two volumes in 1965; it was poorly received.
-In 1981 he became a member of the Social Democratic Party, although he was not active.
-He was a hard worker, but in 1985 he stood down from the General Synod after 35 years membership of it and its predecessor.
-He received several honours, including an honorary Fellowship of St John's College Oxford, and the CBE for his work in preserving Churches in 1984, which Bulmer-Thomas quipped stood for "Churches Before Evangelism".
+He never attempted to return to politics, but he did write The Growth of the British Party System in two volumes in 1965; it was poorly received.
+In 1981 he became a member of the newly founded Social Democratic Party, although he was not active.
+He was a hard worker, but in 1985 he stood down from the General Synod after 35 years' membership of it and its predecessor.
+He received several honours, including an honorary Fellowship of St John's College, Oxford (his alma mater), and the CBE for his work in preserving churches in 1984, which Bulmer-Thomas quipped stood for "Churches Before Evangelism".

 He received two honorary degrees, that from the University of Warwick in 1979 being at the insistence of the Mathematics Department.
 On his 80th birthday, the Ancient Monuments Society published a Festschrift in his honour, paying tribute to the diversity of his interests.

 Bulmer-Thomas was reported to have been working "literally till a few minutes before his death" on a letter to the Daily Telegraph, which was published on the same day as his obituary appeared.